Biocarbon, Capital, Children, Circular Economy, Climate Change,

 The performance targets were:

-the recruitment and retention of
+the recruitment and retention of 2,000 children

-2,000 children in the programme over the three assessment years,
+in the programme over the three assessment years,

-attendance of a set number of sessions,
+attendance of a set number of sessions, and

-improvements relative to a group
+improvements relative to a group of similar

-that assesses programme impacts on early learning.
+programme impacts on early learning.

-The project significantly over-achieved
+The project significantly over-achieved on the

-due to the fact that the IBIF was the first time the test had been applied
+the fact that the IBIF was the first time the test had been applied

 to a home visiting (rather than centre-based) model.
 This made setting

-In both social impact bonds, the priority
+In both social impact bonds, the priority of

-of the NGOs was meeting the performance targets.
+the NGOs was meeting the performance targets.
 This results orientation

 – along with the provision of working capital by investors to cover